 Mentoring for New Teachers

-New Teachers who will begin working at the start of the School Year will be expected to attend both the Cluster Orientation in August (budget permitting) and their school specific orientation.
+New Teachers will be expected to attend both the Central Professional Learning New Teacher Week in August (budget permitting) and their school specific orientation.
 Contact your principal for the date of your school specific orientation.
-You will also receive notification of your Cluster Orientation.For more information:
+You will receive notification of your Central professional learning.For more information:

 Mentoring Resources for PrincipalsResources for School-Based MentorsMentoring FAQs